zyedidia/perforator/README.md

 was inlined to.
 If you compile without `-g` make sure the target function is not being inlined (either you know it is not inlined, or you mark it with the `noinline` attribute).

+Fun fact: clang does a better job optimizing this code than gcc.
+I tried running this example with clang instead and found it only had 1,250,000 branch instructions (roughly 8x fewer than gcc!).
+The reason: vector instructions.

 By default, Perforator will measure some basic events such as instructions executed, cache references, cache misses, branches, branch misses.
 You can